 Ethical business conduct

-All Directors, officers and employees of the Corporation (and of the Corporation’s major subsidiaries) are required to confirm annually their understanding of, and agreement to comply with, the Code of Conduct (which contains standards of business conduct regarding conflicts of interest).
-Pursuant to the Code of Conduct all employees must disclose any actual or potential conflicts of interest to their local Compliance Officer or to the Chief Compliance Officer and Directors must disclose any actual or potential conflicts to the Corporation’s senior legal officer or to the Chair of the Board.
+All Directors, officers and employees are required to confirm annually that they have read, understood, complied with, and will continue to comply with the Code.
+Under the Code, all employees must disclose any actual or potential conflicts of interest to their local compliance officer or to the Chief Compliance Officer, and Directors must disclose any actual or potential conflicts to the Corporation’s senior legal officer or to the Chair of the Board.

-In order to help ensure that Directors exercise independent judgment in considering transactions and agreements in respect of which a Director or an executive officer has a material interest, the Director or executive officer having a conflict of interest must declare his or her interest and excuse himself or herself from the meeting during the consideration of and voting on that particular matter.
-If a conflict of interest arises on a non-material matter, the Director must declare his or her interest and abstain from discussion and voting.
+To help ensure that Directors exercise independent judgment in considering transactions and agreements in respect of which a Director or an executive officer has a material interest, the Director or executive officer having a conflict of interest must declare his or her interest and abstain from voting on that particular matter.